FAQs

 • Coloring books with crayons and markers

-• Personal hygiene items (toothpaste, toothbrush, etc.)
+• Personal hygiene items such as toothpaste, toothbrush, and soap

 • Dolls

-• Soccer balls
+• Soccer balls with a pump

 • Photo albums with photos of your family

-• Hard Candy
+• Hard candy

 Yes.
 All U.S. citizens are required to have a passport for international travel, regardless of the destination.